 Coromandel Peninsula: Travel Time, 2 hours 30 minutes.
 Auckland to Whitianga

-Hot Water beach – the clue is in the name – at low tide you can dig a hole in the sand to create your own hot pool take a shovel and try it.
+Hot Water beach – the clue is in the name – at low tide you can dig a hole in the sand to create your own hot pool take a shovel to the beach with you and try it.

 Be very careful when swimming at hot water beach.

-It is one of our nasty secrets.
-The tidal rips on this beach cause major problems with visitors or inexperienced swimmers resulting in a number of drownings and close calls.
+The tidal rips on this beach cause major problems with unwary visitors or inexperienced swimmers resulting in a number of drownings and quite a few close calls. (rescues)